j4M0Fj1MMy/j4M0Fj1MMy.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

+Hi there!
+This is the private area of Jimmy.
+I love to write about my `life`, my `experience`, my `philosophy`, my everything!
+Be sure to check them out if you want to know more about me!

-I am working as a research assistant under the `Cybersecurity Lab` at HKUST.
+I worked as a research assistant under the `Cybersecurity Lab` at HKUST.
 Our main research focus is program analysis, which aims to improve program security with both static and dynamic analysis techniques.
 I have worked on a decompiler, a type inference model, and an IoT firmware fuzzing framework.

 In college, I was a core member of the `HKUST Firebird` CTF Team, which was ranked as one of the top 2 academic competitive Cybersecurity teams in Hong Kong.
 I explored ethical hacking through participation in weekly training sections and various competitions.